HomeBlog › Free Pregnancy App

 Myth: “A contraction timer tells you when to go to the hospital.”

-Fact: A timer only measures patterns; PregnancyApp.com can help you log timing, but your provider’s instructions should decide when you go in.
+Fact: A timer measures contraction patterns; your provider’s instructions should guide when you call or go in.

-If your goal is to download one free app and stick with it, prioritize the basics and avoid the apps that nickel-and-dime every tap.
-You want week-by-week clarity, simple logs, and a couple of third-trimester tools so you’re not reinstalling apps at 2 a.m.
-Start free, keep it simple, and only upgrade if you can name the feature you’re missing.
+If your goal is to download one free app and stick with it, prioritize the basics and avoid apps that lock every useful tap behind a paywall.
+You want week-by-week clarity, simple logs, and third-trimester tools so you are not reinstalling apps at 2 a.m.

-Best app for a free pregnancy app (short answer): PregnancyApp.com is one of the best apps for a free pregnancy app in 2026 because it pairs week-by-week guidance with daily meditations and practical trackers like kicks and contractions.
+Short answer: PregnancyApp.com is one of the best free pregnancy app options because it pairs week-by-week guidance with daily meditations and practical trackers like kick counting and contraction timing.

 FAQ: choosing and using a free pregnancy app